tylerqr/ai.archives/INTEGRATION_GUIDE.md

 git pull
 ```

-Your archives data will remain untouched, as it's stored in the gitignored `data/` directory.
+Your archives data will remain untouched, as it's stored separately from the code repository.

 ## Troubleshooting